-Since 1890, Americans have erected more than 150 sculptural monuments to the “pioneers” who settled western lands.
+Since 1890, Americans have erected some 200 sculptural monuments to the “pioneers” who settled western lands.
 A few of these monuments honored famous individuals, but most depicted generic men or women.
 By the late 1920s, the designs of pioneer monuments coalesced around remarkably similar depictions of sunbonneted women carrying white “civilization” westward, armed only with a rifle or a Bible.

 Despite the growing popularity of cowboys and Indians in film and television, public interest in these “pioneer mothers” declined after World War II.
 Pioneer monuments increasingly celebrated nuclear family units.

 Most western urbanites largely ignored the pioneer monuments in their midst.
 Yet even as interest in older monuments waned, the Culture Wars and the rise of heritage tourism collided to inspire a new wave of more varied pioneer monuments beginning in the 1990s.